50+ Zero Waste Swaps | for every room in the house!

-It’s important that we make mindful purchases and try to borrow or buy second as a priority.
+It’s important that we make mindful purchases and try to borrow or buy second hand before buying new.

 This post does contain affiliate links to purchase items but buy local if you can.

 This list includes over 50 zero waste swap ideas so it’s quite long.
 If you’d like something shorter to start with then take a look at our list of zero waste essentials.